OpenDAWN/brush-vis/README.md

 > Selection layer based on the d3 generic brush component

-Use this module to select '.selectable' items in a timeline.
+Use this module to select `.selectable` items in a timeline.
 The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance.
 ###Demo